deanturpin/modern/readme.md

     std::vector<std::string> moon{"Don't", "look", "at", "the", "finger"};
     auto finger = moon.front();

-    // However, there are a few gotchas that arguably wouldn't make it through
+    // However, there are a few perfectly valid gotchas that arguably wouldn't
-    // code review but are perfectly valid code.
-Let's create a variable and
+    // make it through code review.
+Let's create a variable and a reference to
-    // reference to it.
+    // it.
     int y1 = 1;
     int &y2 = y1;